Anne Giannotti (MA Art Psychotherapy) HCPC and BAAT Registered

 This has motivated me to set up and run, alongside my private practice, an art therapy service for a leading London charity supporting people living with an acquired brain injury, and run individual sessions for its clients.

 I also have initiated and am currently facilitating a therapeutic art making project at patients' bedside in a central London NHS stroke and neurological unit.
+I run a similar project on behalf of a national charity in a North London NHS Hospital.

 Areas of counselling I deal with